-In an interview with Elizabeth Cousens, Deputy Chief Executive Officer at the UN Foundation and Vice-Chair of the SEforALL Board, we discuss their work on SDG 7, how energy access is crucial to social services like health care and how they’re supporting the distributed clean energy sector.
+In an interview with Elizabeth Cousens, Deputy Chief Executive Officer, UN Foundation, we discuss their work on SDG 7, how energy access is crucial to social services like health care and how they’re supporting the distributed clean energy sector.

 What is the UN Foundation’s mission?

 The UN Foundation was created to support the UN and UN causes to tackle some of the most pressing issues of our time.
 We help build strategic coalitions and partnerships to link the UN’s work with others around the world, mobilizing the energy and expertise of business, science, media, and non-governmental organizations to help the UN meet major global challenges, including energy access and climate change, global health, and girls’ and women's rights and empowerment.
 We do this by drawing upon a diverse set of capabilities – channeling resources, convening conversations, championing action, communicating to diverse constituencies, and collaborating around practical solutions.

 How does the UN Foundation support Sustainable Development Goal 7?